ricardojmendez/spec-kit/templates/commands/specify.md

 You **MUST** consider the user input before proceeding (if not empty).

+## Branch Prefix Option

+Users can optionally specify a branch prefix when creating a feature by including it in their command.
+Look for these patterns in the user input:

+- `--branch-prefix <prefix>` or `-BranchPrefix <prefix>` format
+- Keywords like "use prefix", "with prefix", "as a feature branch", "as a bugfix", etc.

+**Common prefix patterns:**

+- `feature/` - For feature branches
+- `bugfix/` or `fix/` - For bug fixes
+- `hotfix/` - For urgent production fixes
+- `refactor/` - For refactoring work
+- `chore/` - For maintenance tasks

+**Examples of user input with branch prefix:**

+- "Add user authentication --branch-prefix feature/"
+- "Fix login timeout as a bugfix" (infer `bugfix/` prefix)
+- "Update payment API with prefix hotfix/" (use `hotfix/` prefix)

+**If branch prefix is specified:**

+1. Extract the prefix from the user input
+2. Remove the prefix specification from the feature description before processing
+3. Pass the prefix to the script using the appropriate parameter:
+   - Bash: `--branch-prefix "prefix-value"`
+   - PowerShell: `-BranchPrefix "prefix-value"`

+**If no prefix is specified:** The script will use the default from configuration (`.specify/config.json`) or environment variable.

 ## Outline

 The text the user typed after `/speckit.specify` in the triggering message **is** the feature description.
 Assume you always have it available in this conversation even if `{ARGS}` appears literally below.
 Do not ask the user to repeat it unless they provided an empty command.